 Once you get braces, it may seem that brushing and flossing will be harder.
 While it may be a little more complicated, it’s not really more difficult, especially if you use the right tools.
 The right toothbrush and flossing tools can make brushing and flossing much easier.

-Best Toothbrush for Braces
+What Is the Best Toothbrush for Braces?

-Which toothbrush is best with braces?
-Can you use an electric toothbrush with braces?
-Is a manual toothbrush better with braces?
 The most important thing is to brush your teeth; either type of toothbrush will work.
 However, we do recommend an electric toothbrush for braces.
-We’ll explain why.

 - Use a soft-bristled toothbrush